-James Shaw 'still processing' vote, Chlöe Swarbrick silent about challenge
+Shaw 'processing' vote, Swarbrick silent about challenge

 Green Party co-leader James Shaw said he was "still processing" the decision of 32 party delegates to reopen nominations for his job, potentially triggering a leadership spill.

-Parts of the party opposed to Shaw's leadership managed to organise a crucial 25 per cent of delegates at the Party's AGM to vote in favour of reopening nominations for his position.
+Parts of the party opposed to Shaw's leadership managed to organise a crucial 25 per cent of delegates at the party's AGM to vote in favour of reopening nominations for his position.
 The vote was 32 in favour of reopening nominations and 75 in favour of keeping Shaw.

-This means that Shaw is, for the moment, no longer co-leader of the Green Party.
+This means Shaw is, for the moment, no longer co-leader of the Green Party.
 Marama Davidson, who managed to re-secure her co-leadership at the AGM, becomes the sole leader until the other position is filled.

 Each year the Greens hold a vote to reconfirm their co-leaders for another year.
-Usually those votes are uncontested, as this vote was.
+Usually, those votes are uncontested, as this vote was.
 However if uncontested, delegates can vote to reopen nominations - essentially a no-confidence vote in the incumbent.

 If votes to reopen nominations pass a 25 per cent threshold, a leadership process is triggered.